0100101101011010/food/recipe/_posts/2019-07-12-homemade-bubble-tea-milk-tea.md

 Having tried both to brew my own black tea as well as using a pre-made powder, I have to say the powder option is tastier.
 The tea flavour is a lot more concentrated, like store-bought bubble tea.
 However, brewing your own is much healthier, without all the additives that powder mixes throw in, and it's something you can drink every day.

-Both are still healthier than store-bought options, though
+Both are still healthier than store-bought options, though, and so much more affordable!
+I bought my 700 g bag of milk tea powder for $6.99, which comes down to 80¢ per glass.
+If you choose to brew your own tea and add milk powder, that's even more inexpensive.
+Bubble tea cafes charge upwards of $3.99 for their smallest cups, so you're saving over $3 every time you choose to make tea at home.